Common Bond Communities

 Back to Projects and Events

 ACW’s original Maker’s Space project is growing!
 Our ongoing partnership with CommonBond Communities.
 Since the early 1970s, CommonBond Communities has provided homes and supportive services for those most in need.
 They create equitable housing that’s affordable for all.
 CommonBond’s mission is to build stable homes, strong futures, and vibrant communities.
-In April 2024 they purchased over $6,000 of social justice related art from our ACW artists to hang in their building space for their residents and visitors to enjoy!
+Since April 2024 they purchased over $22,000 of social justice related art from our ACW artists to hang in their building space for their residents, employees, and visitors to enjoy!

 Lumin Install April 2024: Owen Brown, Lynnette Black, Anne Spooner, Becca David, Natalie McGuire, Anna Karena, Catherine Palmer, Paul Kellett